Generative AI in Cybersecurity Explained: How To Use It?

 Our AI-driven cybersecurity capabilities include:

-• Predictive threat detection: Using information sets used in machine learning to identify abnormal behavior before breaches occur.
+• Predictive threat detection: Using machine learning to identify abnormal behavior before breaches occur.

 • Automated response systems: Building smart workflows that contain threats instantly and minimize downtime.